Tessellation Localized Transfer learning for nonparametric regression: Introduction

 \subsection{Related work}

-A rapidly growing body of work studies transfer learning in regression, with the common goal of exploiting structural similarities between source and target models to improve estimation accuracy, while mitigating the risk of negative transfer, that is, the deterioration of target performance caused by incorporating misleading or mismatched source information.
+A rapidly growing literature studies transfer learning in regression, aiming to exploit structural similarities between source and target models to improve estimation accuracy while mitigating the risk of \emph{negative transfer}, that is, performance degradation due to misleading or mismatched source information.

 \textit{\underline{Linear and parametric regression.}} Early work focused on linear regression, where transfer is naturally expressed through proximity between regression coefficients or fitted responses.
-In the data-enriched framework of Chen, Owen and Shi \cite{Chen_Owen_Shi_2015}, a small target sample is complemented by a larger, potentially biased auxiliary dataset, with theoretical guarantees quantifying the resulting bias–variance trade-off.
-Related parametric approaches include robust modeling under population shifts \cite{Bouveyron_Jacques_2010} and the formal assessment of \emph{transfer gain}, as studied by Obst \emph{et al.} \cite{Obst_2022}.
-Semi-supervised extensions, in which unlabeled target covariates are abundant while labeled responses are scarce, have also been considered in parametric settings \cite{lai2025robust}.
+In the data-enriched framework of Chen, Owen and Shi \cite{Chen_Owen_Shi_2015}, a small target sample is complemented by a larger, potentially biased auxiliary dataset, with theoretical guarantees characterizing the bias-variance trade-off.
+Related parametric approaches include robust modeling under population shifts \cite{Bouveyron_Jacques_2010}, formal assessments of \emph{transfer gain} \cite{Obst_2022}, and semi-supervised extensions where unlabeled target covariates are abundant \cite{lai2025robust}.

 \textit{\underline{High-dimensional transfer in regression.}} In high-dimensional regimes, transfer learning requires carefully balancing information sharing against task heterogeneity.
-Li, Cai and Hongzhe \cite{Li_Cai_Hongzhe_2022} develop a minimax theory for high-dimensional linear regression with multiple sources, demonstrating that optimal rates can be achieved when the target model is sufficiently close to a subset of auxiliary models.
-Extensions address more complex forms of mismatch, including partially overlapping feature spaces \cite{chang2024heterogeneous} and overparameterized regimes exhibiting benign overfitting \cite{kim2025transfer}.
-From an algorithmic perspective, Wang \emph{et al.} propose a multi-environment approximate message passing framework for analyzing Lasso-based transfer estimators \cite{wang2025glamp}, while Moon establishes minimax-optimal rates for transfer in high-dimensional additive regression \cite{moon2025minimax}.
+Li, Cai and Hongzhe \cite{Li_Cai_Hongzhe_2022} develop a minimax theory for high-dimensional linear regression with multiple sources, showing that optimal rates can be achieved when the target model is close to a subset of auxiliary models.
+Extensions address partially overlapping features \cite{chang2024heterogeneous}, benign overfitting in overparameterized settings \cite{kim2025transfer}, algorithmic analyses via approximate message passing \cite{wang2025glamp}, and minimax-optimal rates for additive models \cite{moon2025minimax}.